-Heterogeneous multi-agent systems consist of a potentially high number of agents which may belong to different classes. with diverse competencies and types of goals.
-The design of many agent-based KM systems emerges from the "standard" three-tier enterprise information architectures that are often the basis for business applications (e.g., [45]):
+The design of many agent-based Knowledge Management systems emerges from the "standard" three-tier enterprise information architectures that are often the basis for business applications (e.g., [55, 34, 45] and others):

 - The data layer manages repositories with knowledge objects such as documents, e-mail, etc. - The application layer realizes the business logic of the system. - The presentation layer organizes the interaction of the system with its users.